 Three Things to Keep in Mind During Training Needs Analysis

-Whatever the method used to identify training needs, at least the following three points must be kept in view:
+Whatever the method used to identify training needs, you have to keep least the following three points in view:

-- Use these methods in combination; that is, never rely on just one method.
+- Use these methods in combination.
+Never rely on just one method.

 - You can identify the training needs of each of the various groups of employees.